acooksy/chem_rate_fit/README.txt

 The least squares routine is limdif from Minpack.

 The input file is assumed to be named "rate.dat", final output is sent to "rate.log".

+Install Fortran package manager fpm and run "fpm build".
+To test, copy sample input files in examples/ to ./rate.dat and enter "fpm run".